feluxe/aioshim/README.md

 This could be a central repo for all such *asyncio* related shims.

-If there is interest, this repo could be transfered to a github *shim* org or something.
+If there is interest, this repo could be maintained by a github *aioshim* org or something.

 ## Requirements